 Serving in Vietnam, Sam saw firsthand the horrors of war and human depravity.
 Life took him to San Francisco where he met people who said Jesus was Jewish – he decided to go to their Bible study to laugh at them but God had something else in mind.

-Her grandmother, who was a follower of Jesus, always talked to her about Him, so Emily decided to go to church.
+Emily’s grandmother was a follower of Jesus and always talked to Emily about Him.
+Eventually, Emily decided to go to church.
 There, not only did she find a message of forgiveness and proof of God’s love, but also the bridge between God and people – the Jewish Messiah, Jesus of Nazareth.
 In the Messiah, she also found a foundation for her Jewish identity.

 Michael was born in South Africa to a Jewish mother and a Dutch father.
 After his parent’s divorce, he spent more time with the Jewish side of the family.
 Despite his love and appreciation for Jewish tradition, Michael felt that something was missing from Judaism.